 5. Default loading icons are the best

-Default loading icons tend to have negative connotations like slow app, internet or limited WiFi connectivity
+Default loading icons tend to have negative connotations like the slow app, internet or limited WiFi connectivity

-Try to make loading spinners natural and use it to reinforce your brand.
-This is a perfect opportunity to use countdown loading spinners or subliminal spinners to show off your brand colors and logo.
+Try to make loading spinners natural and use them to reinforce your brand.
+This is a perfect opportunity to use countdown-loading spinners or subliminal spinners to show off your brand colors and logo.

 6. Users never disallow notifications